yuanmai/swank-clojure/README.md

 ### Manual Swank in Project

-You can also start a swank server from inside your project.
+You can also start a swank server from inside your project but launch the server from outside Emacs (so that it can stay up longer than you have Emacs open, or so you can debug from a remote machine), you can use <tt>lein swank</tt>:
-You'll need to either have installed using <tt>lein plugin install</tt> or have added swank-clojure to project.clj:

-    [swank-clojure "1.3.1"]

-Then launch the server:

     $ lein swank # you can specify PORT and HOST optionally